 The faculty of Humans, Society in Environments (HSIE) introduce students to a range of subjects in Stages 4, 5 & 6.

 Geography, History and Commerce are offered in Stage 4 and 5.
-Business Studies, Economics, Legal Studies and Society & Culture are offered in Stage 6.
+Ancient History, Business Studies, Economics, Legal Studies, Modern History and Society & Culture are offered in Stage 6.

 These Courses offered by HSIE have wide applications throughout life.
 Students gain knowledge, skills and strategies through the use of technologies and collaborative learning that caters for individual differences.
 This is designed to equip our students as active citizens within a rapidly changing, globalised society.